jianmin-chen/marrow-old/README.md

 Over the next couple months, I'll be working on adding the following, which are obviously all quite opinionated:

 - [X] Different modes like Vim.
-Specifically, mostly normal, edit, and terminal mode for the moment.
 - [X] Configuration file in `config.h`, with options for features like line numbers, Git gutters, and WakaTime integration (all things I use in my Vim config)
 - [X] Syntax highlighting for other programming languages besides C. The way the guide does syntax highlighting is quite frankly horrendous, but I can't think of a quicker way to do it without generating tokens for each language to categorize each term.
 I'll start by modularizing the syntax highlighting code and then adding a couple of languages that I use often, like Python and JavaScript.
-- [ ] A tree viewer.
+- [X] A tree viewer.
 This should be relatively easy using `dirent.h` (not supported in Windows though) and adapting the code currently being used to track keystrokes to track moving through the file tree.
-- [ ] Tab system.
-I already use iTerm so I suppose I could just use `Command` + `number` to open a new tab, but I think it would be cool to have a tab system directly in Marrow where I can switch between editor views to edit different files.
+- [X] Tab system.
 Split view can come later, if I'm so inclined.
-It's also important to deal with the case where there are more than 9 tabs?
-Probably using `;10` or something similar.
 - [ ] Terminal emulator?
-Not sure if I'm using the correct term.
-Vim uses `libvterm`, so I want to do a little more research into that.
+Wrapper around `libvterm`, except I don't know how to get started.
 - [ ] Command system with search in a file

 These are all features I use in Vim/VSCode on a daily basis and thought would be useful to add on.